Parking Management Buyer’s Guide: Procuring for a Mobility Platform

 Centralizing Parking Management Through a Mobility Platform

-A mobility platform is technology that standardizes how components of your infrastructure communicate with one another.
+A mobility platform is a technology that standardizes how components of your infrastructure communicate with one another.
 This increases operator visibility simplifies future integrations, opens the door for new partnerships, and empowers a city to measure, manage, and scale its entire parking ecosystem from a single source.

 Measure: Centralized Data Clearinghouse.
 Aggregating activity data in a single real-time system can reduce the time, complexity, and expense of measuring financial and operational patterns.
 It also allows parking operators to understand and predict: